Command Line Interface¶

 By default, the constraints are used in reset mode (see explanations before).

-To turn this option off, use the argument -r
+To turn this option off, use the argument -r or --reset-off:

 >square "C:\Users\...\Data\spectral_library.sli" -r